Dark Wizard

 Unused Spells

-Three spells intended to be useable by ruler classes are unfinished and unused.
+Three spells intended to be usable by ruler classes are unfinished and unused.
 They can be hacked into a domain spell list via savestate editing but their function and effects will vary depending on whether the player is using them or the AI is.
 These spells, like all domain spells, can be added to the spell list of a non-ruler and work the same while skipping the MP reduction routine.

 Web